Skip to Content

 Plus, once again, plants directly above the cables will need to be ripped out for any repairs.
 But don’t fret!
 There are many creative ways to disguise utility boxes while keeping them accessible.

-1. Arrange potted plants
+1. Arrange Potted Plants

 A container garden is a great way to add plants around a utility box.
 Potted plants do not require digging, which could damage underground cables, and they can be moved rather than destroyed when workers need to access the box.
 It’s a win-win!